lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 OK, so we've gotten pretty far in being able to build our App's UI using these `Composer` [extension functions](https://kotlinlang.org/docs/reference/extensions.html).
 That said, we've managed to _really_ complicate just a basic UI in order to make this approach efficient and robust.

-Let's imagine that we introduce an `@Composable` annotation which takes most of the boilerplate that we've added away.
-This annotation would have the following effects:
+All of the boilerplate that we've added could have been added systematically.
+We could follow a simple formula or set of rules and add this boilerplate correctly without knowing anything about the specific application.

+As a result, it is reasonable to have the compiler generate this code for us.
+Compose introduces an `@Composable` annotation which does exactly that.
+In particular, this annotation has the following effects:

 1. All calls to the constructor of a `Node` subclass inside of the function into a corresponding `emit` call with mutation of any of its properties surrounded with a `memo` call.
 2. Any other functions marked with `@Composable` that are called in the body of the function are surrounded by a group.
 The key of each group will be compiled as an integer that is unique to the _source location_ of the call site.